 Here are the first aid steps you should do in a heart attack.

 It is proven effective to take aspirin while waiting for emergency help.
 Aspirin helps in keeping the blood from clotting, which can reduce overall heart damage.
-Do not take aspirin if you have allergies to such medication or you have been told by your doctor to not take aspirin.
+Do not take aspirin if you have allergies to such medication or have been told by your doctor not to take aspirin.

-If the person is exhibiting symptoms and suspects they are having a heart attack, have them take a doctor’s prescribed nitroglycerin.
+If the person exhibits symptoms and suspects, they are having a heart attack, have them take a doctor’s prescribed nitroglycerin.
 Drink it as directed.

 If the person becomes unconscious, begin CPR.
 Cardiopulmonary resuscitation can keep the blood flowing and pulse intact after calling for emergency help.

-- Push hard and fast on the center of the person’s chest in about 100 to 120 compressions per minute.
+- Push hard and fast on the centre of the person’s chest in about 100 to 120 compressions per minute.

 - If an automated external defibrillator (AED) is immediately available on the scene, and follow visual or voice prompts from the device and deliver a shock.